 Finca Altozano is a 90-minute drive from the San Diego-Tijuana border.
-If you are driving, we recommend you contact your insurance provider for details about your coverage.
-Purchase Mexican liability insurance through Baja Bound.
-Visit our Travel page for more information about traveling to and around the region and to view the economical roundtrip transportation options we offer to and from the festival.
+If you are driving, we recommend you contact your insurance provider for details about your coverage, in addition to buying a Mexico insurance policy.
+We recommend purchasing insurance online through Sanborn’s Insurance before traveling.
+See our Travel FAQ and Transportation pages for more information and to view the economical roundtrip transportation options we offer to and from the festival.
 Please do not drink and drive!

 There will be ample parking a short walking distance from the event; shuttles from the lots to the event will also be available.
-Premium Parking Passes for parking directly in front of the event are included with VIP Lounge and Ultimate VIP Weekender tickets.
+Premium Parking Passes for parking directly in front of the event are included with VIP ticket holders.

 Valle de Guadalupe